Indian cricket team in Australia in 2003–04: 2nd Test

 By the time they had been separated, the duo had already broken several records.
 When Dravid hit an exemplary cover-drive to bring up the 250 of the partnership, they became the first batting pair to put on two stands excess of 250 against Australia.
 After their stand ended, however, Dravid felt least unperturbed and forged a partnership of 59 with the young Parthiv Patel, who played well for a composed 31, which consisted of three successive fours off MacGill, but the partnership ended when Patel drove Katich to Ponting.
 At 447/6, the new man Ajit Agarkar came in and Dravid stitched a stand of 22 with him and then Agarkar too departed at 469/7.
 Finally, with the new man Kumble, Dravid added 8 runs before the play was finished for the day.
-He finished tantalizingly at 199 not out, an innings which was built slowly, yet steadily.
+He finished the day on 199 not out, an innings which was built slowly, yet steadily.
 This was his first test hundred in Australia, and this was an innings which "laughed at the face of that innuendo".
-Sambit Bal, noted cricinfo author argued that Dravid could have completed any easy double hundred had he not refused easy runs in order to shield the lower-order batsmen.
+Sambit Bal, noted ESPNcricinfo author argued that Dravid could have completed an easy double hundred had he not refused easy runs in order to shield the lower-order batsmen.
 Bal also described Dravid's batting as being "picture perfect.
 It describes balance, poise and symmetry".
 Laxman and Dravid had frustrated Australia so much on that day, that their partnership seemed to be an encore of that 376 that had put on together at Kolkata in 2000–01.
-Laxman had scored a double century back then, and Dravid seemed to be on the cusp of another one. in fact, when Ricky Ponting was asked at the end of the previous day whether Dravid and Laxman's partnership brought back memories of Kolkata 2000–01, Ponting was reported to have said, "I didn't want to think of that."
+Laxman had scored a double century then, and Dravid seemed to be on the cusp of another one. in fact, when Ricky Ponting was asked at the end of the previous day whether Dravid and Laxman's partnership brought back memories of Kolkata 2000–01, Ponting was reported to have said, "I didn't want to think of that."